hwatmos/super-bassoon/README.md

 ### Second Interim Formulas in Bayesian Setting
 It can be shown that the second interim inventory follows Negative Binomial distribution with properly formulated parameters.
 When time allows, I will add derivation here.

-### Optimization Details
-Using efficient formulations for Poisson distribution but also the posterior of Poisson which is a Binomial, precalculate probability tables.
-Next, a grid search is performed to find the optimal quantities as well as second order time, tau.